WELSH SUMMER OPEN 2023:

 In 2022 new legislation was published, closing a loophole which had previously enabled some sport leaders to abuse their position of trust.

-People who hold a position of trust; such as a coach, a welfare officer, an official or a member of staff within a club or organisation, have a responsibility for the welfare of the under 18's members of their club / organisation, and therefore should not engage in a romantic relationship with, or be sending inappropriate messages to anyone within their care, who is under the age of 18 years old.
+People who hold a position of trust; such as a coach, a welfare officer, an official or a member of staff within a club or organisation, have a responsibility for the welfare of the under 18's members of their club / organisation.
+Therefore, nobody over the age of 18 who is in such a position should be in a relationship with someone within their care, who is under the age of 18.

 If you are concerned about the behaviour of someone who is in a position of trust, you can report this to: